 Larry Bounds, Greenville Chautauqua’s Artistic Advisor channels the spirit of Edgar Allan Poe in this exploration of Poe’s melancholy works and life as the Dark Romantic form of writing that Poe embraced.
 You’ve seen Larry in many creative forms Andrew Jackson, Winston Churchill, Walt Disney and Walter Cronkite to name a few.
 Now hear him in a reading of “The Raven” and more . . .
 This event is an illustrated Talk on Zoom.

-The event will feature audience Q/A. Everyone who has registered for the event will receive an email with a link to the presentation that will be available for one week.
+The event will feature audience Q/A. Everyone who has registered for the event will receive an email with a link to the presentation that will be available for two weeks only.